 - Provide light-duty work to injured employees who have medical restrictions rather than having them stay off work until they can return to their regular jobs.

-How do I buy workers’ comp insurance in Minnesota?
+How do I buy worker's comp insurance in Wisconsin?

-You have a couple of options for purchasing a workers’ compensation policy in Minnesota.
-Since Minnesota has a voluntary market, you can purchase workers’ comp insurance from any independent insurance agent or insurance carrier that is licensed to provide coverage in Minnesota (like SFM).
+You have a couple of options for purchasing a worker’s compensation policy in Wisconsin.
+Since Wisconsin has a voluntary market, you can purchase worker’s comp insurance from any independent insurance agent or insurance carrier that is licensed to provide coverage in Wisconsin (like SFM).

-Where can I get more information on workers’ compensation in Minnesota?
+Where can I get more information on worker's compensation in Wisconsin?

-Since workers’ comp coverage is mandated by the state, the Minnesota Department of Labor and Industry’s workers’ compensation page is your go-to source of information.
-You can also call them at (800) 342-5354.
+Since worker’s comp coverage is mandated by the state, the Wisconsin Department of Workforce Development is your go-to source of information.
+You can also call them at (608) 266-3131.

-Visit the Minnesota Occupational Safety and Health Administration (MN OSHA) page for safety requirements and information.
+Visit the Occupational Safety and Health Administration website for safety requirements and information.

-The Minnesota Safety Council also provides helpful safety information.
+The Wisconsin Safety Council also provides helpful safety information.

-If you’re having trouble purchasing a workers’ compensation policy through the voluntary market, you can contact the Minnesota Workers’ Compensation Assigned Risk Plan (MWCARP) to obtain coverage through the Wisconsin Worker’s Compensation Insurance Pool.
+If you’re having trouble purchasing a worker’s compensation policy through the voluntary market, you can contact the Wisconsin Compensation Rating Bureau (WCRB) to obtain coverage through the Wisconsin Worker’s Compensation Insurance Pool.

 Ready to get started?

-We’d love to add you to the growing list of Minnesota employers who trust us for their workers’ compensation coverage.
+We’d love to add you to the growing list of Wisconsin employers who trust us for their worker’s compensation coverage.